Devasena: Symbolism

 The presence of the two consorts is said to denote the dual nature of Murugan, as the god of heaven and earth.
 Devasena, the celestial wife, is married in a traditional arranged marriage while the earthy Valli is won by Murugan, resulting in a love marriage.
 The consorts also represent a syncretism between the Shaiva and Vaishnava traditions, dedicated to Shiva and Vishnu, respectively.
 The son of Shiva, Kartikeya, becomes the son-in-law of Vishnu, due to the marriages.
-Both the consorts are identified with the soul (Atman), while their husband (pati, leader) represents God.
+Both the consorts are identified with the soul (Atman), while their husband (pati, Lord) represents God.
 The marriage of Devasena conveys Vaishnava ideals, where the soul (Devasena) remains detached from God; she has her own relative autonomy and earns the love of the god by her own merit.
 In contrast, the Shaiva philosophy says that God is attached to the soul (Valli), and hence he woos her.
 The Paripatal contains a Tamil panegyric dedicated to Murugan.
 It praises him as the god who is allowed to have two wives, Devasena – the daughter of Indra and Valli, a hunter princess.
 Murugan is described to equally spend his time on earth and in heaven.
 This is also conveyed by his wives, Devasena is a daughter of the heavens, while Valli is an earthly maiden.

 Another interpretation regards the trio as the three eyes of Shiva.
-Valli and Devasena are representations of kriya shakti (the power of action) and Iccha-shakti (will-power) respectively; while their Kartikeya is the third eye, the symbol of the transcendental jnana-shakti (the power of knowledge).
+Devasena and Valli are representations of kriya shakti (the power of action) and Iccha-shakti (will-power) respectively; while their Kartikeya is the third eye, the symbol of the transcendental jnana-shakti (the power of knowledge).
 In Tamil literature, two kinds of love are mentioned: karpu ("chastity"), love bound in the traditional marriage, represented by Devasena and kalavu, love before marriage, conveyed by Valli.
 Devasena represents "the conventional, control, ritualized approach to worship" God, while Valli is worship through "ecstasy and self-abandonment".
 Devasena is the epitome of chastity and purity.
 In trinity of gunas, she is the middle guna – rajas, symbolizing "rulership, fixity, and stability".
 Kartikeya is the most superior Sattva (pure), while Valli is the inferior tamas (dark).
 As per another interpretation, Devasena is an embodiment of how virtuous people should live considering her steadfast and uncompromising fight against evil.

 Worship

 Tirupparankunram Murugan Temple in Tirupparankunram near Madurai is dedicated to Murugan and Devayanai.
 It is believed that she was married to the god at this location.
 A festival icon depicts the god seated close to his divine consort.
-The Latankovil temple at Yanaimalai is one of the earliest temples dedicated to the divine couple.
+The 8th-century Ladan kovil temple at Yanaimalai is one of the earliest temples dedicated to the divine couple.

 Devasena and Valli, the consorts of Murugan, do not have independent temples dedicated to them.
 Their images are installed in shrines of Murugan, where they flank their consort on either side.
 They are worshipped with Murugan and receive offerings as part of his worship (see Puja (Hinduism)).
 A fast is observed on Tuesdays to placate the consort goddesses.
 Festival icons of Murugan used during temple festival processions generally depict him with his consorts.